Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 10. The computer will now restart.
 11. When the computer is up again, login using: **Other > YOURSENECAUSERNAME\Administrator**

-### Part 2: Setup srv1 as a GUI control plane for srv2
+### Part 2: Setup srv1 as a GUI Management Server for srv2

 This is where we add *srv2* to *Server Manager* for remote control.
 We also install a few features that help with that remote control.